 The National Glass Association recommends that any windshield damage be fixed as soon as possible.
 Most ‘dings’ or ‘chips’ can be repaired if the damage is not in the driver’s line of vision and is smaller than the size of a silver dollar, including any cracks.
 This could save you and your insurance company hundreds of dollars.
-If the break is larger or in the drivers line of vision, most insurance companies recommend replacement.
-Best Glass provides both services for your convenience.
+If the break is larger or in the driver’s line of vision, most insurance companies recommend replacement.
+Glass One provides both services for your convenience.

 Yes.
 Your windshield was designed as the number one safety restraint system in your vehicle.
 Auto manufacturers say your windshield provides up to 60 percent of the roof crush protection in a rollover accident.
 It also provides the backstop support for your passenger-side airbag in a front-end collision.
 If your windshield pops out in a collision or rollover, you could be ejected or crushed.
 It’s important to know who’s replacing your windshield.
 Your life could depend on it.

 OEM stands for Original Equipment Manufacture.
 OEM glass is produced from original equipment-style tooling and meets the manufacturer specifications for safety and quality.
 Only OEM glass can insure proper fit and finish which greatly reduces the possibility of air or water leaks.
 Most importantly, only OEM glass is designed specifically to meet the safety standards necessary for your protection in an accident.
 You should always use OEM glass to insure your safety.
 If you are making an insurance claim to pay for your windshield replacement, you are most likely entitled to OEM glass.
 You’ve paid for it in your policy.